 All waste streams on site have been identified and are segregated and processed where possible (this includes all paper, cardboard, polythene, wood and metal).
 Since May 2010 any waste which cannot be processed on site has been sent to a waste management supplier, who sorts the waste to minimise landfill.
 All production scrap, start-up scrap, saw dust, misshapen or damaged boards are ground up and recycled back into production.

 Vehicle CO2 Emissions

-Vehicle fleet is Euro5 compliant and replaced the older Euro4 compliant fleet at the beginning of June 2011.
+The vehicle fleet is Euro V compliant and will be uprated with Euro VI vehicles in the Autumn of 2017.
 Optimised vehicle servicing, load planning and vehicle routing contribute towards fuel efficiency and reduced CO2 output.